-For those who want something different when it comes to Christmas decor.
 This tree stands 59 inches tall and is decorated with highly reflective tinsel.
 This is a narrower tree that is best for small spaces.
-Assembly is easy with four steel pipes for the trunk.
-Snap the four feet into the base and you are done.
-Breaking the tree down is just as easy.
-The tinsel can be folded or rolled up for easy storage.
+Assembly and disassembly are easy with 4 steel pipes for the trunk.
+The tinsel's folded or rolled up for easy storage.

 The tinsel might be less durable than other materials.

 Features life-like branches and is solidly made.
 Its impressive durability stands out against the competition.
-Quality, fire-resistant materials that are also non-allergenic make this a good choice for homes with pets and kids.
-The clever wrapped branch design makes setting the tree up and taking it down quick and painless.
+Quality, fire-resistant, non-allergenic materials.
+The clever wrapped-branch design makes set up and takedown quick and painless.

-This Christmas tree features realistic green PVC tips, grapevines, and real pinecones.
+Features realistic green PVC tips, grapevines, and real pinecones.
 Arrives mounted on a flat metal base.
 Very easy and quick to assemble.
-This tree measures 72 x 41 x 41 inches and weighs 16 pounds.
-A truly maintenance-free option, when the season is over just box it up and put it away.
-This tree looks lovely as it is but looks even better if you want to decorate it with your own ornaments.
+Measures 72 x 41 x 41 inches and weighs 16 pounds.
+A truly maintenance-free option, just box it up and put it away.

 Buyers say the tree's shipping box is too small so it needs some fixing upon arrival.